 We have purchased a MOTOmed for injured people to use on a 'loan' basis.
 Injured people wishing to access this item must have a current treating physiotherapist to assist with the set-up, program design and outcome measurement of the loan.

-Continence and Consumables Request Form
+Consumables Request Form

 Use this form to prescribe and request continence equipment and ongoing consumables.
 Consumables are items required regularly and normally disposed of after single or several uses (for example, catheters, catheter bags, dressings, feeding tubes).